redwoodjs/redwoodjs-com-archive/docs/authentication.md

 ### Role Protection on Functions, Services and Web

 You can specify an optional role in `requireAuth` to check if the user is both authenticated and is assigned the role.
-The `role` can be a single string role of a list of roles.
+The `role` can be a single string role or a list of roles.

 ```js
 export const myThings = () => {